 WHAT YOU CAN DO:

 Buy less.
-As stated above, the sheer volumne of yoga clothing being purchased is cause for alarm.
+As stated above, the sheer volume of yoga clothing being purchased is cause for alarm.
 Before buying more yoga gear, consider whether you might already own something that could do the job.
 Nowhere in yoga philosophy does it state that you must have the most up-to-date clothing!

-Wash your clothes less frequently, use a microfiber catching tool, and hang your clothes to dry.
+Wash your synthetic clothes less frequently, use a microfiber catching tool, and hang your clothes to dry.
 Okay, yes, if you just finished a very sweaty yoga practice you will need to wash your clothes.
 But, if you just spent thirty minutes meditating, maybe the wash can wait.
 If you are washing synthetic clothes, you could try using a microfiber catching device like this or this.
 Finally, a big part of the energy use associated with clothing, especially cotton, comes from drying, so see if you can’t make more frequent use of a clothesline or drying rack.

 Buy new yoga clothes that use natural fibers and are produced through eco-friendly practices.
 Organic natural fibers are usually preferable to inorganic or synthetic ones.
 Of all the fibers we looked at, organic hemp seems to come with the least caveats, but all fibers come with caveats.
 We encourage you to be proactive about reaching out to companies about their environmental policies.
 We will also be creating a resource listing some of the more environmentally conscious yoga companies soon!

 Challenge others to practice without plastic!
 Share this page on facebook and your other favourite social media channels using #plasticfreeyogarevolution.
 Join our Can You Practice Without Plastic? global campaign.